kmlprtsng/node-react-fullstack/server/readme.md

 ## 92. Env key with react
 We don't want to publish our dev key into the source code so we need to make use of create-react-app's Custom environment variables and also they might be different for developement and production.
 We will use process.env.KEY to store our keys.

-`REACT_APP_SECRET_CODE=adsdfasdf npm start` for setting on a mac.
+`REACT_APP_SECRET_CODE=adsdfasdf` for setting on a mac.
 For windows and other OS's the way is different.

 The react vaiables must being with the prefix `REACT_APP_`.